Products

 Sensor installation diagram on hydraulic pump

-- Install vibration sensors on pump housing near bearings perpendicular to shaft axis
+- Install vibration sensors on the pump housing near the bearings, oriented perpendicular to the shaft axis

-- Mount reflective tape on shaft or coupling
+- Attach reflective tape on the pump shaft or coupling

-- Install laser tachometer on magnetic stand opposite the tape
+- Mount the laser tachometer on a magnetic stand opposite the reflective tape

 4. Balancing Procedure